Get Your Security Deposit Back After Moving Out Carpet Cleaning In Northern VA

 Inform the owner of specific items you can’t repair on your own, such as a cracked or hanging handrail.
 Your landlord may ask to see the damage and assess whether they can repair it very quickly.
 If so, you may possibly be off the hook.
 Otherwise, expect a repair bill.

 Telling the landlord of potential damage or cleaning concerns is always much better than skipping out and leaving the work for your landlord.
 If you completely bail on your obligations, you’ll probably not get some– or all– your security deposit back.

 If the damage is over and beyond the minimum, such as missing floor tile, mold on the shower door, or large stains on the carpet, the landlord could charge you more than the amount of your deposit.
 For example, if your holding deposit is $1000 and it will cost $1,400 to repair everything in your unit, you may owe $400 to cover the difference.

 Rules For Holding Back A Security Deposit

-Whenever a landlord keeps any money from your security deposit (including charging you extra), you deserve to a detailed itemization of the charges.
+Whenever a landlord keeps any money from your security deposit (including charging you extra), you deserve a detailed itemization of the charges.
 Check your state laws to ensure the costs are legal.
-Common sense also can apply; for example, a $300 credit to fill three small nail holes are completely extreme and likely would not stand up in court.
+Common sense also can apply; for example, a $300 credit to fill three small nail holes is completely extreme and likely would not stand up in court.